 - A. During an emergency/disaster, after the State of Emergency has been declared by the Governor, laws and/or administrative procedures may be suspended by Executive Order(s) of the governor. - B. State and local response elements will include provisions for documenting all emergency/disaster related expenditures using generally accepted accounting procedures as outlined in the State's Administrative Plan.
 Receipts, invoices, purchase orders, rental agreement, etc., will serve as a basis for settlement of claims and will support the state's request for supplemental federal assistance. - C. When an emergency/disaster occurs, rapid steps will be undertaken to assess deaths and injury to persons and damage to private and public property.
 After local and neighboring resources have been exhausted, assistance requests shall be submitted to GOHSEP. - D. There exist several different communication systems between Local, State, Federal, and Private Organizations for the coordination and direction of emergency/disaster relief efforts.
 These systems are composed of internal and/or external systems located in GOHSEP, the local EOC's or other First Responder agencies. - E. During increased readiness periods, each state EOC emergency representative and local government shall ensure that property, personnel, supplies, equipment and vehicles are accounted for and protected and, if necessary, dispersed to a designated area and maintained in operational condition at all times. - F. All elements of state and local government agencies shall implement resource controls to determine the availability and accessibility of required resources.
 Further, they shall identify any additional requirements needed to support emergency/disaster operations. - G. Funding to meet the needs of emergencies and disasters may be available if appropriate local, parish, state and Federal disaster declarations are made.
 The first recourse shall be to use funds regularly appropriated to state agencies.
 If the demands exceed available funds, the governor may make additional funds available with the concurrence of the Interim Emergency Board. - H. Training of emergency operations staff will be conducted annually through in-house sessions, exercises, actual operations, or GOHSEP/DHS/FEMA sponsored classes.
-During increased readiness conditions, accelerated/refresher training on operations and radiological preparedness will be conducted for EOC staff by the respective state/local training officer. - I. Pursuant to RS 29:733, the State of Louisiana is a signatory to the Emergency Management Assistance Compact (EMAC).
-The Director of GOHSEP or his/her authorized representative may request assistance through EMAC to supplement state or parish resources. - J. Pursuant to federal law, the Director of GOHSEP, on behalf of the Governor, may request federal assistance through the US DHS/FEMA.
+During increased readiness conditions, accelerated/refresher training on operations and radiological preparedness will be conducted for EOC staff by the respective state/local training officer.

+I. Pursuant to federal law, the Director of GOHSEP, on behalf of the Governor, may request federal assistance through the US DHS/FEMA.